dwrightco1/replicated-kots/README.md

 * Embedded (Vagrant VM)
 * Existing (EKS Cluster on AWS)

 I used [NodeApp](https://github.com/dwrightco1/nodeapp) for testing.
-The application has a front-end running Node.Js and a back-end running MySQL.
+This is a simple application that I use for testing.
+It has a front-end running Node.Js and a back-end running MySQL.
+The frontend uses DNS for service discovery of the backend.

 For the Kotsadm `Configure Application` screen, I decided to add an option for exposing the front-end service as either a `LoadBalancer` or `NodePort`.
 My assumption is that I'll be able to parameterize the user-selected value into the `frontent-service.yaml` (which manages access to the frontend Deployment).